I grew up on a large grain farm just outside of Winnipeg, Manitoba. For me, childhood had three seasons: farming, sports, and camping.

-- When I was a teen, I wrote hundreds of letters to my cousins and penpals, but I wrote stories only if teachers made me.
+- When I was a teen, I wrote hundreds of letters to my cousins and penpals, but I wrote stories rarely.

 - Growing up, I always had a pet dog.
-I have fond memories (and crazy stories) of Caesar, Rebel, and Roxy.
+I have fond memories and stories of Caesar, Rebel, and Roxy.

 - I broke my collarbone three times before the age of 15.

 - At university, I scored 56% on my first English essay.
 I was an English major.

 - I have Celiac Disease, as do my kids; our house is gluten free.

 - My brother and uncle have published books involving weeds in wild oats and heat-flow meter methodology.
 I come from science people.

 - I wrote a humour blog called Ironic Mom for five years.